 Shortened Cable Curl.
 In the MIXED condition, participants performed half of the sets on the lengthened cable curl (as described above) and the other half on the shortened cable curl using a cable machine (Titan Fitness, Item No. 400868).
 For the shortened cable curl, participants were standing facing the cable machine such that when grasping the cable machine handle with the palm facing upward, the shoulder was flexed to approximately 90 degrees as measured by a goniometer.
 An incline bench was placed in front of the participant with the height adjusted so that the elbow of the exercising limb rests on top of the bench.
 At pre-testing, the incline of the bench and the height of the cable which allow for this position was measured and kept constant for each arm throughout the intervention.
 The repetition was initiated by flexing the elbow and continuing until maximum elbow flexion was achieved before returning to the starting position.
 Participants were instructed to keep the forearm supinated, and to limit abduction of the humerus.
-The position of the cable was such that most participants experienced peak torque near the ending position but the cable height was not individualized (Figure 4A).
-The lack of individualization resulted in peak torque varying between subjects due to anthropometric differences.
-For these reasons Figure 3 and 4 are not exact representations of where peak torque occurred for all participants.
-Despite not individualizing where cable height occurred, most participants tended to fail repetitions near the ending position.
+The position of the cable relative to the hand was manipulated for participants to experience the peak torque near the ending position but the angle of the cable relative to the hand was not standardized (Figure 4A).
 The feet remained on the floor and the elbow remained on the bench throughout the movement.
 The participant was allowed to hold the bench with their opposite (non-exercising) limb to aid with stability.
 For each participant, the cable was marked with a piece of tape at the point the individual reaches maximal elbow flexion.
 Thus, a failed repetition was defined as a repetition in which the portion of the cable that has been marked does not exit the pulley due to insufficient ROM being performed.